cometbft/cometbft/docs/architecture/adr-105-refactor-mempool-senders.md

 ## Detailed Design

-We propose the following changes to the mempool's reactor and data structure.
+We propose the following changes to the mempool's reactor and the `CListMempool` implementation.

 - In the `Mempool` interface, change the signature of `CheckTx` from
     ``` golang